faidfaisal/faidfaisal.github.io/index.md

 ## About Me

 Hi there!
 I’m a third-year undergraduate student studying **Computer Engineering at Stony Brook University**.
-I am advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I work on machine learning and natural language processing systems for educational automation, intelligent grading, and instructional support.
+I am advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I work on machine learning and natural language processing systems for educational automation and instructional support.

-My research interests lie at the intersection of **machine learning, computer architecture, and hardware acceleration**.
-I am particularly interested in designing **machine learning accelerators and hardware-software co-designed systems** that enable efficient execution of modern AI workloads.
-My goal is to better understand how machine learning algorithms, compilers, and computer architectures can be optimized together to improve performance, energy efficiency, and scalability.
+My research interests lie at the intersection of **machine learning systems, computer architecture, hardware acceleration, and robot learning**.
+I am particularly interested in designing efficient **machine learning accelerators** and hardware-software co-designed systems that enable next-generation AI applications.

-Through my work in digital design, computer architecture, FPGA development, and machine learning, I have become increasingly interested in the systems that power modern AI—from specialized accelerators and memory hierarchies to compiler optimizations and runtime systems.

-I plan to pursue a **PhD in Computer Science** and conduct research in **machine learning systems, computer architecture, and AI acceleration**, with a focus on developing efficient computing platforms for next-generation intelligent systems.
+I plan to pursue a **PhD in Computer Science** and continue AI research.

 ## Research Interests

-- **Machine Learning × Hardware:** Designing hardware and software co-optimized solutions to accelerate ML workloads on CPUs, GPUs, FPGAs, and custom accelerators.
+- **Machine Learning Accelerators:** Designing specialized hardware accelerators and hardware-software co-designed systems that improve the performance, efficiency, and scalability of modern AI workloads.

-- **Computer Architecture:** Investigating how architectural choices in processors, memory hierarchies, and interconnects impact the performance and efficiency of modern ML workloads.
+- **Computer Architecture:** Exploring processor design, memory hierarchies, and system architectures that enable efficient execution of machine learning and high-performance computing applications.

-- **Compiler and Systems Design:** Exploring compiler optimizations, scheduling techniques, and system-level strategies to bridge the gap between ML algorithms and hardware for maximal performance.
+- **ML Systems & Compilers:** Investigating compiler optimizations, runtime systems, and scheduling techniques that bridge the gap between machine learning algorithms and modern hardware platforms.

+- **Robot Learning:** Exploring how reinforcement learning, imitation learning, and embodied AI can enable intelligent robotic systems to learn, adapt, and operate in complex real-world environments.

 ## News